 As importantly, it will be awesome because we are us.
 Look around you.
 Are these not some of the most brilliant and talented people you have ever worked with?
 Is this not the most dedicated Development Director and Development Committee and board members ever?
-Sure, we are slightly disheveled after moving large pieces of decoration and picking up 40 vases and whatnot, and the bloodshot eyes and carpal tunnel braces don’t help.
+Sure, we are slightly disheveled after moving large pieces of decoration and picking up 40 vases and whatnot, and the stubbed toes and carpal tunnel don’t help.
 And James, you should see a doctor about your twitching eye.
 But we are a team, an amazing team, and if anyone can pull this off, it will be us.

 But it will all be worth it.
 Our students and families and community depend on our programs.
 We will have an incredible event, an event for the history books, an event that we will tell our grandkids about.
 Long after we are all gone and time has effaced our footprints and other traces of our lives, people will still be talking about this day.
 And they will say, “Those folks at that organization, they did good.
 I’m glad my grandparents raised their paddle.”
 Then they will hop on their hover board and fly off to the moon or something.

 So have heart.
 We now stand on the threshold of awesome, and this Thursday we will cross it.
 We will do so because we are us, and we always get stuff done.
 You may feel stress and trepidation now, but remember the inspiring words of Franklin D. Roosevelt.
 He said, “The only thing we have to fear…is probably audiovisual glitches.
 That seriously will mess up your event.”